 Keep track of your purchases

-Most of us don’t even know what we buy on a regular basis.
-As with shopping lists, keeping track of our purchases is a proven method to live more mindfully.
+Most of us don’t even know what we buy regularly.
+Much like shopping lists, keeping track of our purchases is a proven method to live more mindfully.

-Simply write down every purchase over a certain amount of time and you will soon feel more organized and less exposed to momentary consumer urges.
+Write down every purchase over a certain period, and you will soon feel more organized and less exposed to momentary consumer urges.

 Understand your reasons for buying something